Packaging your own APK file

 Wait until the conversion process is complete (no more lines are printed).

-Edit the config.xml
+Edit the config.xml file

 Initial edits